wavefrontHQ/docs/pages/doc/logging_log_alerts.md

                         You can use the following filter operators to get the log data and create the alert.
                         <ul>
                             <li>
-                                Contains
+                                Contains: You get the logs that include the tag values you define.
                             </li>
                             <li>
-                                Does not contain
+                                Does not contain: You get the logs that don't include the tag values you define.
                             </li>
                             <li>
-                                Starts with
+                                Starts with: You get the logs that have tag values that start with the tag value you selected.
                             </li>
                             <li>
-                                Does not start with
+                                Does not start with: You get the logs that have tag values that don't start with the tag value you selected.
                             </li>
                         </ul>
                     </td>